hkotek/hkotek.com/_posts/2023-11-05-text-to-images-models-biases.md

 <img src="https://hkotek.com/text-to-image/bandaid-hadas.png" width="35%" />

-There's a lot to unpack here, but for now I'll just point out that we get stereotypical rendering of individuals associated with the names, and we also get stereotypical image styles, even though all the images were generated with the "None" style selected.
+There's a lot to unpack here:
+- stereotypical rendering of individuals associated with the names by race, ethnicity, and gender,
+- stereotypical image styles, even though all the images were generated with the "None" style selected,
+- non-random distribution of the ages of the human protagonist
+- we always get a single human protagonist, along with a dog, and occasionally the human gives the dog a bandaid.
+That is obviously not the correct parse of the sentence.
 More on these and related issues in part 2 of this post.

 ## Summary

 &nbsp;

-[^1]: Most the images included in this post were generated on October 30-31, 2023 on the free web version of Stable Diffusion XL.
-I tried some of the same prompts with Dall-E but ran out of free tokens.
-The observations I make here seemed to apply to Dall-E too, but I had much less data to work with so there may be other things I missed because of the limited prompts I could try.
+[^1]: The images included in this post were generated between October 30 and November 5, 2023.
+[^2]: Most of the images here come from Stable Diffusion XL, since there is no limit on the number of images it will let one generate.
+I tried some of the same prompts with Dall-E but soon ran out of free tokens.
+The observations I make here seem to apply to both models equally, but caveats apply.